geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <th align="left" nowrap>LMS Obligations</th><td>
 The LMS MUST use the "Satisfied" statement when the learner has met the moveOn criteria of all AU's in a block.
 In this statement the LMS MUST use the LMS generated Block ID as the Object ID (Section 9.4 - Object) and use "https://w3id.org/xapi/cmi5/activitytype/block" as the value of the "type" property in the Object's Definition.<br>
 <br>
-The LMS MUST generate a unique Block ID for the Satisfied Statement.
+The LMS MUST generate a unique Block ID for the "Satisfied" statement.
 The generated Block ID MUST NOT match the publisher’s ID from the course structure.<br>
 <br>
 The LMS MUST also use the "Satisfied" statement when the learner has met the moveOn criteria for all AU's in a course.
 In this statement the LMS MUST use the LMS generated Course ID as the Object ID (Section 9.4 - Object) and use "https://w3id.org/xapi/cmi5/activitytype/course" as the value of the "type" property in the Object's Definition.<br>
 <br>